-The refrigerant leak detection criteria (see Definitions) are applicable where any type of non-solid refrigerant is present, i.e. even if the refrigerant meets BREEAM's DELC $CO_2$ -eq benchmarks.
-Exceptions to this are systems that use natural and environmentally benign refrigerants, such as air and water (e.g. lithium bromide or water absorption chillers) and installations of small multiple hermetically sealed systems.
+The refrigerant leak detection criteria (see Definitions) are applicable where any type of non-solid refrigerant is present, i.e. even if the refrigerant meets BREEAM's DELC CO2-eq benchmarks.
+Exceptions to this are systems that use natural and environmentally benign refrigerants, air or water (e.g. lithium bromide or water absorption chillers) and installations of small multiple hermetically sealed systems.
 These types of system or refrigerants will achieve the leak detection credit by default.
 See criterion 6.